Get in Touch

 Module 2: Using Microsoft .NET Framework and REST API in Windows PowerShell

-This module explains how to use Microsoft .NET Framework and REST API to supplement functionality that Windows PowerShell commands provide.
+This module illustrates how to utilize the Microsoft .NET Framework and REST API to extend the capabilities provided by Windows PowerShell commands.

 Lessons